yishu-ji/yishu-ji.github.io/_pages/cv.md

 ======
   <ul>{% for post in site.publications %}
     {% include archive-single-cv.html %}
-  {% Zhipeng Li, \textbf{Yishu Ji}, Ruijia Chen, Tianqi Liu, Yuntao Wang, Yuanchun Shi, Yukang Yan.
+  {% Zhipeng Li, Yishu Ji, Ruijia Chen, Tianqi Liu, Yuntao Wang, Yuanchun Shi, Yukang Yan.
 "Modelling Effects of Visual Attention on Noticeability of Body-Avatar Offsets in
 Virtual Reality".
 [In submission to: \textit{The 2024 CHI Conference on Human Factors in Computing Systems}] %}</ul>
-  Zhipeng Li, \textbf{Yishu Ji}, Ruijia Chen, Tianqi Liu, Yuntao Wang, Yuanchun Shi, Yukang Yan.
+  Zhipeng Li, Yishu Ji, Ruijia Chen, Tianqi Liu, Yuntao Wang, Yuanchun Shi, Yukang Yan.
 "Modelling Effects of Visual Attention on Noticeability of Body-Avatar Offsets in
 Virtual Reality".
 [In submission to: \textit{The 2024 CHI Conference on Human Factors in Computing Systems}]